jupegarnica/garn-validator/README.md

 There are 5 behaviors you can import:

-- isValidOrThrow (returns true of throw on first error)
+- `isValidOrThrow` (returns true of throw on first error)
-- hasErrors (return null or array of errors, doesn't throw)
+- `hasErrors` (return null or array of errors, never throws)
-- isValid (returns true or false, doesn't throw)
+- `isValid` (returns true or false, never throws)
-- isValidOrLog (returns true or false and log first error)
+- `isValidOrLog` (returns true or false and log first error, never throws)
-- isValidOrLogAllErrors  (returns true or false and log all errors)
+- `isValidOrLogAllErrors`  (returns true or false and log all errors, never throws)
-- isValidOrThrowAllErrors (returns true or throw [AggregateError](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/AggregateError) with all errors found)
+- `isValidOrThrowAllErrors` (returns true or throw [AggregateError](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/AggregateError) with all errors found)
+``

-The default export is isValidOrThrow
+The default export is `isValidOrThrow`

 Learn more at [errors.test.js](https://github.com/jupegarnica/garn-validator/blob/master/tests/errors.test.js)